ningpengtao-coder/gitlab-foss/doc/development/contributing/issue_workflow.md

 ## Severity labels

-Severity labels help us clearly communicate the impact of a ~bug on users.
+Severity labels help us clearly communicate the impact of a ~"type::bug" on users.

 | Label | Meaning           | Impact on Functionality                               | Example |
 |-------|-------------------|-------------------------------------------------------|---------|